 After upload, record the batch ID, file status, certification confirmation, and voucher number back in the working spreadsheet or a submission tracker.
 Those fields help staff answer the next question after submission: whether the file was accepted, certified, paid, rejected, or still waiting for review.
 Without that evidence, payment follow-up becomes a search through portal screens, emails, and exported files.

 Service-specific rules still matter.
 A speech therapy provider, for example, may have contract terms or session documentation expectations that shape how the file is built, which is why school district speech therapy contract billing should be handled as its own billing problem when those details drive the row structure.
+The same holds for ABA providers, where monthly billing for school-based ABA contracts brings its own RBT and BCBA session documentation, IEP minute reconciliation, and concurrent supervision rules that change how rows and evidence are organized.
 For the generic related-services vendor portal upload workflow, the safer habit is to keep the reviewed Excel workbook even after creating the final upload file.
 It is easier to troubleshoot a failed batch from a readable workbook than from a strict export file built only to satisfy the portal.

 Use extraction prompts for recurring monthly billing files